8 Comments

 Expand full comment

-Bill Seuffert's avatar
+Bill Suefert's avatar

 I have MS for 25 years since my diagnosis and another ten trying to get a diagnosis I ve seen it go from no treatment to a scope of treatments my vision is mostly affected and my thinking has slowed down but each day is a fight hopefully now that I’m in my sixties it’s supposed to deminish in it’s disabling effects…..I hope so going blind is not my favorite thing to do.